Around 111,900 people in Kent and Medway are living with diabetes.*

 Find information about the apps and online support available below.

-Healthy Living is a free online programme clinically proven to help participants live well with their type 2 diabetes.
-It provides information about type 2 diabetes, mental wellbeing and supports participants to adopt healthy lifestyle choices.
+Healthy Living is a free online programme clinically proven to help people with type 2 diabetes live well.
+It provides information and support to help participants adopt healthy lifestyle choices.

 My Quit Route is an application which provides expert advice and scientifically proven tools to help quit smoking.